-- Continue to advocate for the restoration of freedom of movement of migrants, asylum seekers, and refugees both within and to Una-Sana Canton (USC) and, in doing so, ending profiling and discrimination on public transport. - Increase outreach activities and services to ensure an enhanced protection environment and humanitarian assistance for those outside of reception centres and for those denied entry into USC and in other parts of the country. - Reinforce referral and case management mechanisms for protection services for migrants, asylum seekers, and refugees residing outside of TRCs. - Continually map locations where migrants, asylum seekers, and refugees congregate outside of TRCs to better understand their extent, their needs, and to support protection outreach and the provision of humanitarian assistance. - Establish mechanisms for the provision of urgent humanitarian support such as food, water, and first aid to migrants, asylum seekers, and refugees in transit in BiH.
+Continue to advocate for the restoration of freedom of movement of migrants, asylum seekers, and refugees both within and to Una-Sana Canton (USC).

+- Increase outreach activities and services to ensure an enhanced protection environment and humanitarian assistance for those outside of reception centres and for those denied entry into USC and in other parts of the country. - Reinforce referral and case management mechanisms for protection services for migrants, asylum seekers, and refugees residing outside of TRCs. - Continually map locations where migrants, asylum seekers, and refugees congregate outside of TRCs to better understand their extent, their needs, and to support protection outreach and the provision of humanitarian assistance. - Establish mechanisms for the provision of urgent humanitarian support such as food, water, and first aid to migrants, asylum seekers, and refugees in transit in BiH.